bienvenuushindi/HyperionDev/sections/A/README.md

 submitted code.
 You will be required to answer the question and review their code’s correctness, efficiency, style and documentation.

-Based on the student’s submitted code found in `submission.rb` under student_question folder, I performed a detailed review found in `REVIEW.md` file
+Based on the student’s submitted code found in `submission.rb` under student_question folder, I performed a detailed review found in `REVIEW.md` file.
-A copy of a refactored file can be found in testing.py